Battle of Mohi

-The Battle of Mohi (11 April 1241) was a pivotal conflict between the Mongol Empire and the Kingdom of Hungary during the Mongol invasion of Europe.
+The Battle of Muhi (11 April 1241) was a pivotal conflict between the Mongol Empire and the Kingdom of Hungary during the Mongol invasion of Europe.
 The battle took place at Muhi (then Mohi), a town located in present-day Hungary, southwest of the Sajó River.
 The Mongol Empire, led by Batu Khan, sought to expand its territories into Europe, while the Kingdom of Hungary, led by King Béla IV, aimed to protect its borders.
-The battle resulted in a victory for the Mongols, who destroyed the Hungarian royal army at a heavy cost which contributed to the decision to halt the campaign.
+The battle resulted in a victory for the Mongols, who destroyed the Hungarian royal army at a heavy cost which contributed to the decision to halt the Mongol campaign.
 This defeat marked a significant turning point in Hungarian history, marking a shift in the balance of power in eastern Europe.
 The Mongols' victory led to a period of rebuilding and reorganization in Hungary, while also influencing the development of European politics and culture.
 The battle is considered one of the most important events in Hungarian history, with far-reaching consequences for the region.